-In the year 2020, it appears that due to its flexibility and global spread the Group successfully handled the crisis.
-The manufacturing lines in Israel operated continuously, in shifts, while taking the needed measures and abiding with all required distance regulations.
+In the year 2021, similar to year 2020, it seems that, the Group's flexibility and global spread, resulted in successfully handling this crisis.
+The manufacturing lines in Israel operated continuously while abiding all required distance regulations.

-The local administrative staff continued to support the business activities also remotely when needed.
-At the same time, also, the other Group members: the subsidiaries in England and United States continued their business operations in the same manner while keeping all needed measures and abiding their local regulations.
+During the year 2021, also, the other Group's members: the subsidiaries in England and United States continued their business operations in the same manner while keeping all needed measures and abiding with their local regulations.

-Payton's worldwide manufacturing facilities and geographically spread of the Group's production sites in China, the Philippines, Israel, England and the United States has proven itself effective and minimized the impact of the coronavirus pandemic on its business operations enabling to deliver most of its orders for year 2020 on time.
+Payton's worldwide planning and manufacturing facilities and geographically spread of the Group's production sites in China, the Philippines, Israel, England and the United States minimized the effect of the COVID-19 epidemic and has proven itself effective enabling the delivery of most orders on time.